In this “What is Google Cloud Platform” tutorial, we will be discussing the following topics:

 Step 7: Fill in the details and click on Create.

-Step 8: And there you go, you have your instance ready now!
+Step 8: And there you go, you have your instance ready!

 Step 9: Compute Engine provides tools to manage your SSH keys and help you connect to either Linux or Windows Server instances.

 On clicking the browser window, a CLI will appear where you can run your commands.

 Well, Cloud Computing is a recently new technological development that has the potential to have a great impact on the world.
 It’s very important to have good knowledge about all available options to make a wise choice.

-And now that you are well aware of What is Google Cloud Platform, Google Cloud services and their innovative tools, you must also be familiar with why Google Cloud tends to stand out among the rest of the cloud providers.
-It comes to no surprise that a company like Google Cloud, with its abundant services and experiences in the area of making some excellent products, has never failed to impress its customers.
+And now that you are well aware of what is Google Cloud Platform, Google Cloud services, and their innovative tools, you must also be familiar with why Google Cloud tends to stand out among the rest of the cloud providers.
+It comes as no surprise that a company like Google Cloud, with its abundant services and experiences in the area of making some excellent products, has never failed to impress its customers.